 Performance outcomes Acceptable outcomes Response AO2.2 Tropical urbanism is incorporated into building design.
 Note - 'Tropical urbanism' includes many things such as green walls, green roofs, podium planting and vegetation incorporated into the design of a building.
 R2.2 Not Applicable Buildings are not proposed.
-P03 Development provides landscaping that is , as far as practical, consistent with the existing desirable landscape character of the area and protects trees, vegetation and other features of ecological, recreational, aesthetic and cultural value.
-A03.1 Existing vegetation on site is retained and incorporated into the site design, wherever possible, utilising the methodologies and principles outline in AS4970-2009 Protection of Trees on Development Sites.
-A03.2 Mature vegetation on the site that is removed or damaged during development is replaced with advanced species.
-A03.3 Where there is an existing landscape character in a street or locality which results from existing vegetation, similar species are incorporated into new development.
-A03.4 Street trees are species which enhance the landscape character of the streetscape, with species chosen from the Planning scheme policy SC6.7 - Landscaping.
+PO3 Development provides landscaping that is , as far as practical, consistent with the existing desirable landscape character of the area and protects trees, vegetation and other features of ecological, recreational, aesthetic and cultural value.
+AO3.1 Existing vegetation on site is retained and incorporated into the site design, wherever possible, utilising the methodologies and principles outline in AS4970-2009 Protection of Trees on Development Sites.
+AO3.2 Mature vegetation on the site that is removed or damaged during development is replaced with advanced species.
+AO3.3 Where there is an existing landscape character in a street or locality which results from existing vegetation, similar species are incorporated into new development.
+AO3.4 Street trees are species which enhance the landscape character of the streetscape, with species chosen from the Planning scheme policy SC6.7 - Landscaping.
 R3 Complies The site, which is currently utilised for the cultivation of sugar cane, is largely cleared of existing mature vegetation.
-There is a stand of vegetation located within the Captain Cook Highway, adjacent the proposed Stage 1A and 1B areas, however it is expected that this vegetation will not be impacted by construction activities.
 The development will be appropriately landscaped with details to be confirmed in at the Operational Works stage.
 PO4 Plant species are selected with consideration to the scale and form of development, screening, buffering, streetscape, shading and the locality of the area.
 AO4 Species are selected in accordance with Planning scheme policy SC6.7 - Landscaping.
 R4 Will Comply The development will be appropriately landscaped with details to be confirmed in at the Operational Works stage.
 PO5 Shade planting is provided in car parking areas where uncovered or open, and adjacent to driveways and internal roadways.
 AO5 Species are selected in accordance with Planning scheme policy SC6.7 - Landscaping.
 R5 Will Comply The development will be appropriately landscaped with details to be confirmed in at the Operational Works stage.
-P06 Landscaped areas are designed in order to allow for efficient maintenance.
+PO6 Landscaped areas are designed in order to allow for efficient maintenance.
 AO6.1 A maintenance program is undertaken in accordance with Planning scheme policy SC6.7 - Landscaping.
 R6 Will Comply The development will be appropriately landscaped with details, including maintenance, to be confirmed in at the Operational Works stage.